 We spend so much time and money piling on the products that it’s easy to forget where hair growth starts: namely, your scalp.
 A simple way to stimulate hair growth at home is to give yourself a scalp massage.
 This will increase blood flow to your scalp, enhance the strength of your roots, and help nutrients get to your follicle faster.
 You can give yourself a scalp massage with dry hair, but adding a nutrient-rich oil to the mix will only double the benefits.
 (Just keep it to once a week if you have oily roots.)
 Rosemary oil, in particular, has been used for centuries to stimulate hair growth.
 It dilates blood vessels and in turn stimulates your follicle to produce new growth.

-Prevent Hair Breakage With an Egg Yolk Mask
+Try an Egg Yolk Mask to Prevent Breakage

 On average, hair grows a half an inch per month, but it's how you treat your hair that determines how much you'll retain.
 If your hair breaks before it gets past your shoulders, an egg mask will be your savior.
 Eggs contain lecithin and protein, which strengthen, nourish, and heal your strands.
 Plus, their high sulfur content might even help your pesky dandruff problem.